 - Earn 120 credits of course work in 8 semesters with an average of C or a grade point average of 2.000.

-- Complete all College area and competency requirements (these must be completed at U.Va.).
+- Complete all College competency requirements OR Forum requirements (these must be completed at U.Va.).

 - Complete one major.